Household Bubbling Strategies for Epidemic Control and Social Connectivity: Model

 On top of the household network described above, we will study an epidemic process based on the classic susceptible-infected-recovered (SIR) model~\cite{pastor2015epidemic}.
 In this model, susceptible individuals are healthy but have no immunity, while infected individuals can transmit the disease to their susceptible contacts.
 Finally, recovered people have developed immune defenses against the disease and cannot become infected again.
 Here, we will implement a discrete-time version of this model, in which at each time step, the following two transitions occur: i) all infected individuals transmit the disease to each susceptible neighbor with probability $\beta$, and ii) individuals who have been infected for $t_r$ time steps (the recovery time) transition to the recovered state with probability 1.

 In our work, we will extend the classic discrete-time SIR model by considering different transmission probabilities within and across households.
 We denote by $\beta^I$ the infection probability between infected and susceptible individuals in the same household.
 On the other hand, we denote by $\beta^E$ the transmission probability outside households.
+We keep these two probabilities separate instead of using a single effective infection probability because epidemiological studies showed that transmission risk can differ between household and non-household settings~\cite{bulfone2021outdoor,lynch2022literature,bi2021insights}.
+Additionally, as we will see in the following sections, our model is analytically tractable in the two limiting cases $\beta^I\to 0$ and $\beta^I=1$.